Little lorikeet: Distribution and habitat

 The little lorikeet is found in eastern and southern Australia, from the vicinity of Cairns southwards through Queensland and New South Wales from the western slopes of the Great Dividing Range eastwards to the coast, through most of Victoria and southeastern South Australia.
 It also occurs in Tasmania although it is uncommon there.
 They are found in forest, especially in the vicinity of flowering or fruit-bearing vegetation.

-Behaviour
+Behaviour and ecology

 The little lorikeet is gregarious and often flocks with rainbow, musk and purple-crowned lorikeets.

-Feeding
+Food and feeding

 Little lorikeets feed mostly on nectar and pollen of flowers in the open canopy of woodland trees like Eucalyptus, Angophora and Melaleuca species.
 They have also been known to feed on native grasstrees (Xanthorrhoea spp.), and occasionally on fruit like the native mistletoe and introduced loquat (Eriobotrya japonica).
 They will occasionally visit orchards.

 Breeding

 Breeding season is from May in the north, or August in the south, to December.
 The nest is a hollow in a tree and a clutch of 3–5 matte white roundish eggs, measuring 20 x 16 mm, is laid.
 The incubation period is around three weeks.